What are Reasonable Living Expenses?

 Updates to the Reasonable Living Expenses Guidelines

-- Based on the above, the ISI has decided to maintain the RLE figures at their current level.
+- The ISI has decided to maintain the RLE figures at their current level and will review this decision later in the year when the MESL figures are available.

 - An online calculator is available on the Back on Track website for debtors to calculate their own RLEs: https://backontrack.ie/rle-calculator